 - Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Split pieces dry more quickly than unsplit rounds; - Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods.
-They can be dry enough to - burn after being stacked to air dry only for the summer months;
+They can be dry enough to

-Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed.
+- Firewood dries more quickly when stacked outside in a location exposed to sun and wind; it takes much longer to dry when stacked in a wood shed; - Firewood with a moisture content of 15% to 20% will allow the stove to reach its highest efficiency.

-Use these guidelines to find out if the firewood is dry enough to burn:
+Firewood is dry enough to burn when:

-- Cracks forms at the end of logs as they dry; - The wood turns from white or cream colored to grey or yellow; - Two pieces of wood struck together sounds hollow; - Dry wood is much lighter in weight than wet wood, - The face of a fresh cut feels warm and dry; - The moisture content read by a moisture meter is between 15% to 20%.
+- Cracks form at the end of logs; - The wood turns from white or cream colored to grey or yellow; - Two pieces of wood struck together sounds hollow; - The face of a fresh cut feels warm and dry; - The moisture content read by a moisture meter is between 15% to 20%.